-The following actions are some of the critical "front-loaded" actions; because they are implemented early, they make up a higher percentage of cumulative savings than 2050 savings.
+The following actions are some of the critical "front-loaded" actions.
+Because they are implemented early, they make up a higher percentage of the cumulative savings from 2020 to 2050 than of the annual savings for the year 2050.

-- New Construction: The stretch code will require new buildings to be net-zero energy (NZE)-ready by 2030, if implemented as planned. - Renewable Portfolio Standard: The state renewable portfolio standard will require electricity to be 80% renewable by 2030, thus achieving most of the GHG savings from electricity generation within the next ten years.

-- Fuel Economy Standards: Federal fuel economy standards for cars level off after 2025, with most of the savings locked in early. - Municipal Renewable Energy: The municipal government electricity supply will be 100% renewable by 2032. - Municipal Building Policies: Municipal government building retrofits will be net-zero energy by 2030. - Bus Electrification: All transit buses and school buses will be electric vehicles by 2040.
+- New Construction: The stretch code will require new buildings to be net-zero energy (NZE)-ready by 2030, if implemented as planned. - Renewable Portfolio Standard: The state renewable portfolio standard will require electricity to be 80% renewable by 2030, thus achieving most of the GHG savings from electricity generation within the next ten years. - Fuel Economy Standards: Federal fuel economy standards for cars level off after 2025, with most of the savings locked in early. - Municipal Renewable Energy: The municipal government electricity supply will be 100% renewable by 2032. - Municipal Building Policies: Municipal government building retrofits will be net-zero energy by 2030. - Bus Electrification: All transit buses and school buses will be electric vehicles by 2040.

-Conversely, the following actions are key actions that require ramp up or are phased in over a longer period.
-Consequently, these actions make up a higher percentage of 2050 annual savings than 2030 or 2040 annual savings, or cumulative savings.
+Conversely, the following key actions are phased in or ramp up over a longer period.
+Consequently, these actions make up a higher percentage of 2050 annual savings than 2030 or 2040 annual savings, or cumulative savings from 2020 to 2050.